1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: He allegedly sent “Peccavi” (Latin: “I have sinned/Sindh”), a pun, though it was later revealed as a satirical invention.

-67. The annexation of Sindh was criticized in Britain as:
+67. The annexation of Sindh was criticized in Britain as__________.

 A) Illegal and unjust